nikkijuk/aws-image-gallery/README.md

 ## Learnings

 It all worked pretty fine.
-I thinks aws-aplify-flutter is very promising technology.
+I thinks aws-amplify-flutter is very promising technology.

 Dart code on [lab](https://aws.amazon.com/getting-started/hands-on/build-flutter-app-amplify/) was not always completely tidy, but I added [Very Good Analysis](https://pub.dev/packages/very_good_analysis) to project and styling was easy to fix.